Parent of Burger King, Tim Hortons to curb antibiotics in chicken

-Restaurant Brands International Inc (QSR.TO) said it intends to switch its Burger King and Tim Hortons chains in the United States and Canada to chicken raised without the use of antibiotics important to human medicine by the end of 2018.
+Restaurant Brands International Inc said it intends to switch to chicken raised without the use of antibiotics important to human medicine in the United States and Canada by the end of 2018.
+More specific details of the plan, released as part of the company's first sustainability report, were not immediately available.

-The company, which bought Popeyes Louisiana Chicken this year, said it intends to apply the new policy to all brands over time.
-It did not share additional details about the new antibiotic rules.

 Human infections from antibiotic-resistant bacteria pose a grave threat to global health and are estimated to kill at least 23,000 Americans each year, although a recent Reuters investigation found that many infection-related deaths are going uncounted.